Psychotherapy, Analysis and Supervision

 I see therapy as a process in which together we seek to create a relationship in which all manner of troubling questions about the mind, body and soul can be explored in a spirit of curiosity, openness and honesty.

-I have a long standing interest in the work of Swiss psychiatrist and psychotherapist Carl Jung and I am especially influenced by his ideas.
-This dates back to 1995 when, in mid-life, at a time of personal crisis, I looked for a therapist and found myself with a Jungian Analyst.
+I have a long standing interest in the work of Carl Jung, a Swiss psychiatrist and psychotherapist who had a profound respect for the individual and the wisdom buried in the individual’s own psyche.
+My interest dates back to 1995 when, in mid-life, at a time of personal crisis, I looked for a therapist and found myself with a Jungian Analyst.
 Like Jung, I believe that crises are a calling for psychological development.

-My clinical work In recent years with ex-boarders has led to a particular interest in the long term emotional and psychological impact of sending children away from home at an early age into the care of an institution in the belief that it will be the ‘making of them’.
-I am interested in the widespread implications of this practice individually, intergenerationally and culturally.
-I work not only with ex-boarders, but also those whose parents or grandparents were boarders and those whose partners are/were ex boarders or whose lives may have been significantly impacted by this very British institution in other ways.
+Most recently, my clinical work with ex boarders has led to a particular interest in the long term emotional and psychological impact of sending children away from home at an early age into the care of an institution in the belief that it will be the ‘making of them’.
+I am interested in the widespread implications of this practice individually, intergenerationally, culturally and politically, for all of society.
+I am interested in the experience of the partners and children of ex-boarders.

-Most recently, I have contributed a chapter to a new book 'The Un-Making of Them: Clinical Reflections on Boarding School Syndrome', edited by Nick Duffell and published by Routledge in April 2025.
-The title of my chapter is 'English Landscape: an archetypal perspective on the ex-boarder'.
+Alongside my clinical work, I have read extensively around this subject and in 2023 I attended the specialist training for therapists with Nick Duffell and Boarding School Survivors.
+I am now on the team of supervisors for the training.
+I have contributed a chapter to a new book, 'The Un-Making of Them: Clinical Reflections on Boarding School Syndrome', edited by Nick Duffell and published by Routledge in April 2025.
+The title of my paper is 'English Landscape: an archetypal perspective on the ex-boarder'.

-I have been reading Jung's Red Book weekly with The Circle of Analytical Psychology since September 2022.
+Since 2022 I have been studying Jung's Red Book with the Circle of Analytical Psychology.

 Photo of deer: Alan Mackenzie